Skip to main content

 The OEM+ ULTRA BRAKE UPGRADE is finally complete.

-This kit weighs less than the #TTRS brake setup, it has a superior & lighter aluminum 4 piston caliper & true two piece semi floating rotors that cool just as well as OEM but are lbs lighter.
+This kit weighs less than the #TTRS brake setup.
+It features a superior, lighter aluminum 4-piston caliper and true two-piece semi-floating rotors that cool just as effectively as OEM while being significantly lighter.

-The best part about it is the size allows you to run 17' race wheels saving you well over a hundred pounds of unsprung weight but it costs $4000 less than the TTRS brake setup.
-Why go big when you can get ULTRA? #TT #tts #ttrs #Audi #audisport #audia3 #auditt
+The best part is that the size allows you to run 17-inch race wheels, saving you well over a hundred pounds of unsprung weight, all while costing $4,000 less than the TTRS brake setup.
+Why go big when you can go ULTRA?

 Comments